An innovative new tool for cover crop systems.

 Easy To Terminate

-LowBoy’s narrower leaves and reduced top growth make it easier to terminate, even during wetter springs.
+LowBoy’s narrower leaves and reduced top growth make it easier for late-season termination, especially during wetter springs.

 Deep and Wide Roots